Takis Gonias: Retirement and early career as manager

 After his retirement, Gonias worked as a football commentator for Greek television, while also professionally taking up Golf in Glyfada, Athens.
 However, he decided to return to professional football as a manager, starting his coaching career in 2013 at Glyfada and afterwards taking over management of Football League side Episkopi.
 In July 2016, Gonias was appointed manager of fellow 2nd tier club Kallithea, leading them for 8 games with a 2−0−6 record.
-After an unrealized deal with Gamma Ethniki side Volos NFC, Gonias was appointed manager of newly promoted Football League club Ergotelis in August 2017.
+A proposed move to Gamma Ethniki side Volos NFC in June 2017 fell through, and in August 2017 he was appointed head coach of Cretan Ergotelis, newly back in the Football League.

 Ergotelis

 Gonias' unique approach to the game was met with suspicion from Greek media at first, even more so as the Cretans struggled to earn points on the Table and became relegation contenders at an early stage during the tournament.
 Despite criticism from local media, as well as a portion of the club's fans, who often demanded Gonias be sacked from his post, Ergotelis' board placed their full trust in their head coach' work.
 After an experimental First Round, Ergotelis' squad significantly improved and maintained an impressive good form, winning several key matches, scoring many goals, maintaining ball possession rates close to 60%-70% and eventually battling their way out of the relegation zone.